 As with any decluttering effort, if you haven’t worn or used a piece of clothing or accessory in the past one or two years then you can live without it.

 Put the expendable items in one of three piles:

 - torn or worn-out items that no longer have any use and should be tossed

 - items that a friend or family member can use

 Summer clothing tends to get worn out a little quicker than the clothing we wear in other seasons.
-One reason is because it’s thinner and lighter.
-Another reason is that chlorine, sweat, and sunscreen will degrade the clothing’s material quicker.
+One reason is that it’s thinner and lighter.
+Another reason is that chlorine, sweat, and sunscreen will degrade the clothing’s material quickly.
 And prolonged exposure to sunlight will also cause fabrics to fade over time.

-You’ll find items for yourself that may be in fine shape, but are no longer in style or appeal to you like they originally did.
+You’ll find items for yourself that may be in fine shape but are no longer in style or appeal to you as they originally did.
 If you have kids, you’ll also probably be able to get rid of several pieces of their wardrobe that they’ve outgrown.

 4. Organize and store what you’re keeping

 Once you’ve managed to get rid of a bunch of little-used items that were taking up valuable closet space, organize the keepers according to colour and/or type.
 Wash, dry clean, or repair any of these items so they’ll be fresh and ready next spring.

 Now decide on where and how you’ll store those keepers.
 If your closets or dressing room/walk-in closet are large enough, your spring and summer clothing items can be returned to your closets.